Zaozidev/Learning/README.md

-This project describes a cellar named after my VBA professor Humberto in portuguese it contains a regular login screen wich gives acces to a menu that forwards the user in other fronts meant to be used as an internal selling point.
+This project describes a cellar named after my VBA professor Humberto in portuguese.
+It contains a regular login screen wich gives acces to a menu that forwards the user in other fronts meant to be used as an internal selling point.

 login: admin
 pass: admin